PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 **The simulation**

 Let's start by replacing the message bus with a fake one.
-The fake bus holds the messages in a in-memory queue instead of sending them through the network.
+The fake bus holds messages in a in-memory queue instead of sending them through the network.
 ```rust
 struct SimMessageBus {
     queue: RefCell<MessageQueue>,
 }
 ```

-Messages sent using this message bus are added to the queue instead of being sent to the target replica.

 Let's start by generating a seed that will be used by the prng to generate inputs to the system.
 The seed can be passed as input to generate the same sequence of inputs after a test failure happens.